How To Test Your Child’s IQ

 1. Binet–Kamat Intelligence Test:

-This test is a revised version of the standard Simon–Binet intelligence test.
+This IQ test for kids is a revised version of the standard Simon–Binet intelligence test.
 It can be used for a child who is three years or older as it has been developed based on the age norm.
 It evaluates the child’s scholastic ability using both verbal and performance tests.
 The assessment begins with tests corresponding to the chronological age of the child and then moves upwards.

 2. Wechsler Intelligence Scale for Children: